ably/spaces/docs/class-definitions.md

 ### SpaceOptions

-Used to configure a Space object on creation.
+Used to configure a Space instance on creation.

 #### offlineTimeout
 Number of milliseconds after a user loses connection or closes their browser window to wait before their [SpaceMember](#spacemember) object is removed from the members list.